stereolabs/zed-unity/README.md

 ## Additional Resources

 Want more details?
-Our [Documentation](https://www.stereolabs.com/docs/unity/) has overviews and tutorials for getting started with specific features.
+Our [📖 Documentation](https://www.stereolabs.com/docs/unity/) has overviews and tutorials for getting started with specific features.

-Not sure where to start with attaching your ZED Mini to your VR headset?
-See our guides for [Oculus Rift](https://www.stereolabs.com/zed-mini/setup/rift/) and [HTC Vive](https://www.stereolabs.com/zed-mini/setup/vive/).

 Got a problem you just can't seem to solve?
-Check our [Community forums](https://community.stereolabs.com/) or contact our support at [support@stereolabs.com](mailto:support@stereolabs.com).
+Got a project you want to share?
+Check out our [Community forums](https://community.stereolabs.com/)!

 ## Bugs and fixes